Integrate Bitbucket commits, branches, and pull requests with ClickUp tasks. This allows you to:

 Step 3: Select which Spaces are attached to your Repositories

-You can customize which Spaces that repositories are attached to by expanding the drop-down on the right side of the
+You can customize which Spaces that repositories are attached to by expanding the drop-down to the right of

 Automatically associate Bitbucket activity in ClickUp

-Add the ClickUp task ID in any part of the commit message with a hashtag in front of it.
+Add a ClickUp task ID in any part of the pull request title, branch name, or commit message in one of these formats:

 Manually associating Bitbucket Activity